Jerry Adams Obituary (2020) - Houma Today

 He is preceded in death by his parents, Valdia Adams, Jr. and Eula Adams; brothers, David Adams, Valdia Adams III.

-Samart Funeral Home of Houma (West Park) in Gray, LA is in in charge of the arrangements.
+Samart Funeral Home of Houma (West Park) in Gray, LA is in charge of the arrangements.

 Published in Houma Today from Nov.
 19 to Nov.
 20, 2020.